leonidas228/Greifeneeg/sfb2/readme.md

 and saves as p*-raw.fif files

 ### mark_stimulation.py
-Grabs *p-raw.fif files, automatically identifies the stimulation type, and marks stimulations with mne.Annotations.
+Grabs *p-raw.fif files, and marks stimulations on the basis of triggers.
 Saves as annotations.

 ### mark_sham_stimulation.py
-Grabs *p-raw.fif files, and marks sham stimulations.
+Grabs *p-raw.fif files, and marks sham stimulations on the basis of an algorithm.
 Saves as annotations.

 ### cutout_raw.py
 Grabs *p-raw.fif and annotation files and cut away everything except the desired periods of